TiberiusRC/Super-Simpel-FlappyBird-Clone/README.md

 # Birdie

 ## A simple Flappy Bird Clone made in windows forms .
 > This is a project made out of complete boredom , do not take it seriously.
+>
+> These are the raw files download and load them in an IDE , I dont know if i will make an .EXE extension for it.

 ## Controls